learn-co-curriculum/precollege-summer-advanced-web-design-track/day-03/lectures/jquery-basics/LECTURE.md

 ## Hints and Hurdles

-+ Passing in a new function as an argument to a jQuery function can feel wierd at first, but stick with the syntax and it'll start making sense quickly
++ Passing in a new function as an argument to a jQuery function can feel weird at first, but stick with the syntax and it'll start making sense quickly
 + Remember, you just need to know how to use CSS selectors to find HTML elements with jQuery